thomas2110781014/fhb-mcce-virtpt-fernlehre1/README.md

 ## Usage

 Provide a database password in `terraform.tfvars`.
+For this demo purpose, this is already done.

 First, initialize terraform: